Doc2Feat-Bench: Evaluating Documentation-Driven Feature Addition: Related Work

-Evaluating the capabilities of LLMs in software engineering (SE) has attracted increasing attention, leading to the development of several benchmarks.
-Among these, SWE-bench~\cite{jimenez2024swebench,openai2025swebenchverified} has emerged as one of the most influential benchmarks for assessing LLMs on issue resolution tasks.
-A line of follow-up work has extended \swe to multilingual~\cite{zan2024swe,zan2025multiswebench,yang2025swesmith} and multimodal~\cite{yang2024swebenchmultimodal,guo2025omnigirl,rashid2025swepolybenchmultilanguagebenchmarkrepository} scenarios, promoting broader language and scenario coverage in issue-solving tasks.
-GITS-Eval~\cite{rondon2025evaluating} proposes a similar benchmark constructed within an industrial setting, which also focuses on issue solving.
-However, in practice, about 60\% of maintenance effort involves feature enhancement rather than defect correction~\cite{8802807,922739}, which motivates the need for dedicated benchmarks targeting feature addition tasks.
-FEA-Bench~\cite{li2025feabenchbenchmarkevaluatingrepositorylevel} tries to address this gap by evaluating LLMs on feature addition tasks that come with detailed code-level specifications, including function/class signatures, docstrings, as well as the title and description of the PR that adds a feature.
+Evaluating the capabilities of agentic systems in software engineering (SE) has attracted increasing attention, leading to the development of several benchmarks.
+Among these, SWE-bench~\cite{jimenez2024swebench} has emerged as one of the most influential benchmarks for assessing systems on issue resolution tasks.
+A line of follow-up work has extended \swe to multilingual~\cite{zan2024swe,zan2025multiswebench}, multimodal~\cite{yang2024swebenchmultimodal,guo2025omnigirl}, and industrial~\cite{rondon2025evaluating, ye2025solcontracteval} scenarios, promoting broader language and scenario coverage in issue-solving tasks.
+FEA-Bench~\cite{li2025feabenchbenchmarkevaluatingrepositorylevel} aims to evaluate systems on feature addition tasks, with detailed code-level specifications, docstrings, and pull request descriptions as task inputs.
+However, these benchmarks rely on maintainer-facing inputs, such as issue reports, and assume familiarity with the codebase and implementation-level terminology~\cite{chaparro2019assessing,github_issues_feature}.
+As a result, they provide limited insight into capabilities under public-facing specification inputs.
+In addition, most of them focus on bug fixing or issue solving, while largely overlooking feature addition, which accounts for about 60\% of software maintenance activities~\cite{8802807}.

-To highlight the distinctive features that set \nc apart from \swe, FEA-Bench, and GITS-Eval, we present a detailed comparison in Table~\ref{tab:benchmarks-comparison}.
-Compared to FEA-Bench, \nc adopts a more realistic no-code setting where only user-facing documentation changes are provided as input, rather than relying on predefined code-level specifications.
-For instance selection, \nc does not constrain instances to those introducing new components, recognizing that many feature additions involve extending or modifying existing code without adding entirely new functions or classes.
-In addition, \nc identifies feature-adding PRs based on the labels in developer-maintained release notes, which are reliable.
-In contrast, FEA-Bench relies on LLM-based classification, which may introduce noise~\cite{xu2024hallucination,zhang2023siren} and involve non-feature-adding instances.
-Finally, we manually construct a high-quality, verified subset to enable lightweight yet reliable evaluation.
-We open-source the entire construction pipeline and evaluation code of \nc to facilitate the progress in no-code feature addition.
+Table~\ref{tab:benchmarks-comparison} provides a detailed comparison between \nc and related benchmarks, highlighting several distinctive features of \nc: (1) \nc adopts a documentation-driven setting where public-facing documentation changes are provided as inputs; (2) \nc does not constrain instances to those introducing new components, recognizing that many feature additions extend existing code; (3) \nc identifies feature-adding PRs based on developer-maintained release notes to reduce noise~\cite{xu2024hallucination,zhang2023siren}.
+In addition, we manually construct a verified subset to enable lightweight yet reliable evaluation.